What is the Education Outreach for Child Workers in the Markets in Ecuador project all about?

 - Location: Quito, Ecuador

-- Project availability: Year-round, starting on a Monday with summer camps during June – August
+- Project availability: All year round, with summer camps during June – August

 What is included